-Adding the NX3M1D to your network
+Adding the NX3A1D to your network

-Before the NX3M1D can be attached to a network, it must be added to the RSNetWorx for DeviceNet software.
+Before the NX3A1D can be attached to a network, it must be added to the RSNetWorx for DeviceNet software.
 The EDS and icon files are available in the Driver File Download section of our website, www.amci.com.
 The following procedure to add the EDS file to RSNetWorx assumes that you have already downloaded these files and un-zipped them.

-- With the power off, use the dip switches on the front of the NX3M1D to set the node address and the baud rate. - Start RSNetWorx for DeviceNet.
-2. - In the RSNetWorx program, click on Tools in the menu bar.
-3. - Click on EDS Wizard... from the pull down menu that appears. - Click on Next> in the window that appears. - Select Register an EDS file(s) and click on Next>. - 7.
-Select Register and EDS file. - Click on Choose File... and navigate to the folder where you placed the un-zipped EDS and icon 8. - 9.
-Double click on NX3M1D r01.eds file. - 10.
+- 1. With the power off, use the dip switches on the front of the NX3A1D to set the node address and the baud rate. - 2.
+Start RSNetWorx for DeviceNet. - 3.
+In the RSNetWorx program, click on Tools in the menu bar. - 4.
+Click on EDS Wizard... from the pull down menu that appears. - 5.
+Click on \underline{Next} in the window that appears. - 6.
+Select Register an EDS file(s) and click on Next>. - 7.
+Select Register and EDS file. - 8.
+Click on Choose File... and navigate to the folder where you placed the un-zipped EDS and icon files. - 9.
+Double click on NX3A1D_r01.eds file. - 10.
 Click on Next>. - 11.
-Click on NX3M1D_r01.eds file so that it is highlighted. - 12.
+Click on NX3A1D_r01.eds file so that it is highlighted. - 12.
 Click on Next> to assign an icon to the device. - 13.
-Click on the NX3M1D and then click on Change icon... to select the icon for the Nexus unit.
-You can choose one of the built in icons from Rockwell Automation or click on the Browse... button and select the NX3M1D r01.ico icon file. - 14.
-Click on Next> and then click on Finish to complete the installation of the AMCI NX3M1D EDS file to the RSNetWorx system.
+Click on the NX3A1D and then click on Change icon... to select the icon for the Nexus unit.
+You can choose one of the built in icons from Rockwell Automation or click on the Browse... button and select the NX3A1D_r01.ico icon file. - 14.
+Click on Next> and then click on Finish to complete the installation of the AMCI NX3A1D EDS file to the RSNetWorx system.

-Once the EDS file is added to your system, add the NX3M1D to your network as you would any other device, including adding it to the scanlist configuration of the scanner module.
+Once the EDS file is added to your system, add the NX3A1D to your network as you would any other device, including adding it to the scanlist configuration of the scanner module.